A Particle Method for Solving Fredholm Equations of the First Kind: Particle implementation of the EMS Recursion

 For simplicity, we only consider multinomial resampling \citep{gordon1993novel}.
 Lower variance resampling schemes can be employed but considerably complicate the theoretical analysis (\citet[page 336]{douc2014nonlinear}, \cite{ gerber2019negative}).
 Compared to the SLLN proof for standard SMC methods, we need to analyze here the contribution of the additional approximation introduced by using $\weightN$ instead of $\weight$ and then combine the results with existing arguments for standard SMC; see, e.g., \cite{miguez2013convergence}.

 The SSLN is stated in Corollary~\ref{prop:slln}.
-This result follow from the $\lp$ inequality in Proposition~\ref{prop:lp}, the proof of which is given in Appendix~\ref{app:lp} and follows the inductive argument of \citet{crisan2002survey, miguez2013convergence}.
+This result follows from the $\lp$ inequality in Proposition~\ref{prop:lp}, the proof of which is given in Appendix~\ref{app:lp} and follows the inductive argument of \citet{crisan2002survey, miguez2013convergence}.
 Both results are proved for bounded measurable test functions $\testfn$, a set we denote $\measurable(\HH)$.

-The only assumption needed to prove Proposition~\ref{prop:lp} is~\ref{a:g}.
 As a consequence of~\ref{a:g}, the potentials $\weight$ and $\weightN$ are bounded and bounded away from 0 (see Lemma~\ref{lemma:potential} in Appendix~\ref{app:lp}), a strong mixing condition that is common in the SMC literature and is satisfied in most of the applications which we have considered.